LEGEND2310/LEGEND2310/README.md

 * I am a machine learning and automation enthusiast.

-* I have experience in the field of Frontend Development, Machine Learning, Deep Learning, Computer Vision etc.💻
+* I have experience in the field of Frontend Development, Competitive Coding, Machine Learning, Deep Learning and Computer Vision.💻

 * Connect with me on LinkedIn [LinkedIn Profile](https://www.linkedin.com/in/deepak-kumar-jha-1099/)